ddamato/complementary.space/src/pages/index.md

 The answer here was to name the token by expected usage within the design.
 These are called "**semantic tokens**" and they describe purpose instead of describing the value itself.
 This introduces tokens such as `$body-background-color` which can be used to inform the web page background color without hinting at what the final color value is.
 This allows the background to be either a light color or dark one depending on an earlier assignment.
 Using semantic tokens in the styling of the application not only helps support light and dark-mode, but also any additional themeing experiements that the organization may want to explore.

-Semantic tokens are a quality of life improvement similar to writing the name of the room on a paint can, opposed to writing the name of the color on the walls of the room.
+Semantic tokens are a quality of life improvement similar to writing the name of a room on a paint can, opposed to writing the name of a color on the walls of a room.
+You can quickly recall the colors of each room using the cans, make changes, and reassociate, all without visiting a single room to verify the color. [^paint]

 > <ex-semantic>Label the paint can instead of the wall</ex-semantic>